C14.0 Use of Skate Boards, Roller Blades (in-line Skates), Skates, Bicycles and Other Similar Conveyances

 Failure to comply with this policy may result in the following:

 First offense: A warning ticket will be issued.

 Second offense: A ticket citation and a $25.00 fine.

 Third offense: Referral to Student Conduct and Conflict Management Services for appropriate disciplinary action.

 An incident involving the use of these or similar conveyances could result in appropriate disciplinary sanctions in addition to receiving a ticket citation.

 Non-members of the RIT community who violate this policy will be subject to "Persona Non Grata" status on the RIT campus.
 The parents of violators who are minors will also be contacted in writing regarding the actions of their children.

 All skaters and bikers are encouraged to wear the proper safety equipment at all times.

-Questions regarding this policy may be directed to the Public Safety Office (x2074, Grace Watson Hall) or the vice president for Student Affairs (x2267, Student Alumni Union 2410).
+Questions regarding this policy may be directed to the Public Safety Office (x2074, Grace Watson Hall) or the Office of Student Conduct and Conflict Resolution (x52114, Student Alumni Union 2464.

-Public Safety and Office of the Vice President for Student Affairs
+Public Safety and Office of Student Conduct and Conflict Resolution